pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 #### 7. How to Connect RDS with EC2 Instance: Give Specific Steps
 Answer:
-Ensure RDS is in the Same VPC: Make sure your RDS instance is in the same VPC as your EC2 instance.
+- Ensure RDS is in the Same VPC: Make sure your RDS instance is in the same VPC as your EC2 instance.
-Security Group Configuration: Modify the security group associated with the RDS instance to allow inbound traffic from the EC2 instance’s IP address or security group.
+- Security Group Configuration: Modify the security group associated with the RDS instance to allow inbound traffic from the EC2 instance’s IP address or security group.
-Connect Using Client: Use a database client like MySQL Workbench or connect directly from the EC2 instance using a command like mysql -h <RDS-endpoint> -u <username> -p.
+- Connect Using Client: Use a database client like MySQL Workbench or connect directly from the EC2 instance using a command like mysql -h <RDS-endpoint> -u <username> -p.

 #### 8. My S3 Bucket is Private and There Are Multiple Files in That Bucket.
 Now I Want to Make a Specific File Public.
 How Can I Do That?
 Answer:
-Navigate to the S3 console and open the bucket.
+- Navigate to the S3 console and open the bucket.
-Find the specific file you want to make public.
+- Find the specific file you want to make public.
-Select the file, click on the "Permissions" tab, and then "Edit" under "Public access."
+- Select the file, click on the "Permissions" tab, and then "Edit" under "Public access."
-Check the box for "Grant public read access to this object(s)" and save the changes.
+- Check the box for "Grant public read access to this object(s)" and save the changes.

 #### 18. What is the use case of AWS Config service?
-Answer: AWS Config is used for:
+- Answer: AWS Config is used for:
-Configuration Tracking: Monitoring and recording configuration changes of AWS resources.
+- Configuration Tracking: Monitoring and recording configuration changes of AWS resources.
-Compliance Auditing: Assessing and auditing the compliance of resources with configuration policies.
+- Compliance Auditing: Assessing and auditing the compliance of resources with configuration policies.
-Change Management: Reviewing historical changes and relationships between resources.
+- Change Management: Reviewing historical changes and relationships between resources.
-Governance: Ensuring that resources adhere to organizational policies and regulations.
+- Governance: Ensuring that resources adhere to organizational policies and regulations.

 #### 19. How to track AWS cloud service changes?
-Answer: To track AWS cloud service changes, use:
+- Answer: To track AWS cloud service changes, use:
-AWS CloudTrail: Provides a log of API calls and changes to AWS services.
+- AWS CloudTrail: Provides a log of API calls and changes to AWS services.
-AWS Config: Monitors and records configuration changes and compliance.
+- AWS Config: Monitors and records configuration changes and compliance.
-AWS CloudWatch: Tracks metrics and logs related to service performance and changes.
+- AWS CloudWatch: Tracks metrics and logs related to service performance and changes.

 #### 20. What is the use of DynamoDB?
-Answer: Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+- Answer: Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 It is used for:
-High-Performance Applications: Supporting applications that require low-latency data access.
+- High-Performance Applications: Supporting applications that require low-latency data access.
-Flexible Schema: Handling dynamic and unstructured data.
+- Flexible Schema: Handling dynamic and unstructured data.
-Scalable Workloads: Managing workloads with high read and write throughput.
+- Scalable Workloads: Managing workloads with high read and write throughput.

 #### 21. If you want to give someone temporary access for like 1 hour, how to do it, and how to configure that?
-Answer: To provide temporary access in AWS:
+- Answer: To provide temporary access in AWS:
-Use AWS IAM Roles: Create a role with the required permissions and configure it with a trust relationship.
+- Use AWS IAM Roles: Create a role with the required permissions and configure it with a trust relationship.
-Configure Session Duration: Set a temporary security token for the role with a specific session duration (e.g., 1 hour) using AWS Security Token Service (STS).
+- Configure Session Duration: Set a temporary security token for the role with a specific session duration (e.g., 1 hour) using AWS - --Security Token Service (STS).
-Provide Access: Share the temporary credentials with the user.
+- Provide Access: Share the temporary credentials with the user.

 #### How do you differentiate within an AWS account dev env, test env, and prod env?

-Differentiate environments within an AWS account by using:
+- Differentiate environments within an AWS account by using:
-Separate VPCs for each environment.
+- Separate VPCs for each environment.
-Tagging resources with environment-specific tags.
+- Tagging resources with environment-specific tags.
-Using different IAM roles and policies for each environment.
+- Using different IAM roles and policies for each environment.
-Employing naming conventions to distinguish resources.
+- Employing naming conventions to distinguish resources.

 #### Types of EC2 instances?
-EC2 instance types are categorized based on use cases:
+- EC2 instance types are categorized based on use cases:
-General Purpose (e.g., t3, m5)
+- General Purpose (e.g., t3, m5)
-Compute Optimized (e.g., c5)
+- Compute Optimized (e.g., c5)
-Memory Optimized (e.g., r5, x1e)
+- Memory Optimized (e.g., r5, x1e)
-Storage Optimized (e.g., i3, d2)
+- Storage Optimized (e.g., i3, d2)
-Accelerated Computing (e.g., p3, g4)
+- Accelerated Computing (e.g., p3, g4)

 #### How can you encrypt the already created unencrypted EBS without creating a fresh EC2 instance?
-To encrypt an already created unencrypted EBS volume:
+- To encrypt an already created unencrypted EBS volume:
-Create a snapshot of the unencrypted volume.
+- Create a snapshot of the unencrypted volume.
-Copy the snapshot and enable encryption during the copy process.
+- Copy the snapshot and enable encryption during the copy process.
-Create a new encrypted volume from the encrypted snapshot.
+- Create a new encrypted volume from the encrypted snapshot.
-Detach the old volume and attach the new encrypted volume to the instance.
+- Detach the old volume and attach the new encrypted volume to the instance.

 #### How can you deploy two websites on an EC2 instance?
-To deploy two websites on an EC2 instance:
+- To deploy two websites on an EC2 instance:
-Use Different Ports: Configure each website to run on different ports and set up appropriate security group rules.
+- Use Different Ports: Configure each website to run on different ports and set up appropriate security group rules.
-Use Virtual Hosts: If using a web server like Apache or Nginx, configure virtual hosts to serve different websites based on domain names or paths.
+- Use Virtual Hosts: If using a web server like Apache or Nginx, configure virtual hosts to serve different websites based on domain names or paths.
-Example with Nginx: Configure Nginx with multiple server blocks to handle requests for each domain or path.
+- Example with Nginx: Configure Nginx with multiple server blocks to handle requests for each domain or path.

 #### 10. What is the best way to design a 3-tier architecture, which services are included, and how to select services to design it?
-Answer: A 3-tier architecture typically includes:
+- Answer: A 3-tier architecture typically includes:
-Presentation Layer: The user interface layer, which can be implemented using web servers or application frameworks.
+- Presentation Layer: The user interface layer, which can be implemented using web servers or application frameworks.
-Application Layer: The business logic layer, often built using application servers or microservices.
+- Application Layer: The business logic layer, often built using application servers or microservices.
-Data Layer: The database layer, using relational or NoSQL databases.
+- Data Layer: The database layer, using relational or NoSQL databases.
-When selecting services:
+- When selecting services:
-Consider Scalability: Choose services that can scale based on application needs.
+- Consider Scalability: Choose services that can scale based on application needs.
-Ensure Security: Implement security features such as encryption and access controls.
+- Ensure Security: Implement security features such as encryption and access controls.
-Optimize Performance: Use services that provide high performance and low latency.
+- Optimize Performance: Use services that provide high performance and low latency.
-Evaluate Cost: Select services that fit within budget constraints.
+- Evaluate Cost: Select services that fit within budget constraints.

 #### 11. What are the strategies for infrastructure optimization, and what actions will you take to reduce infrastructure costs?
-Answer: Strategies for infrastructure optimization include:
+- Answer: Strategies for infrastructure optimization include:
-Right-Sizing: Adjust resource sizes to match actual usage.
+- Right-Sizing: Adjust resource sizes to match actual usage.
-Auto-Scaling: Use auto-scaling to handle varying workloads efficiently.
+- Auto-Scaling: Use auto-scaling to handle varying workloads efficiently.
-Cost Monitoring: Regularly review and analyze infrastructure costs.
+- Cost Monitoring: Regularly review and analyze infrastructure costs.
-Reserved Instances: Purchase reserved instances for predictable workloads to reduce costs.
+- Reserved Instances: Purchase reserved instances for predictable workloads to reduce costs.
-Serverless: Use serverless architectures for infrequent or variable workloads.
+- Serverless: Use serverless architectures for infrequent or variable workloads.

 #### 12. How does auto-scaling work?
 Does it involve changing the AMI in the auto-scaling group?